rafaelbeckel/explorations/artwork/generative/in_progress/vulkan/particle_system_2/README.md

 ### Update February 16th, 2023

-The original hello triangle tutorial has been moved to vulkano_tutorial.
+The original hello triangle tutorial has been moved to the `vulkano_tutorial` folder.

 I'll clean up this project to focus in the particle system.
 I copied the original particle system that I'll use as a base to the references folder.
 It's a C# project, but simple enough so I might be able to convert it to vulkano.